The Calabasas City Council is

 serve four year overlapping terms.
 Municipal elections are held the

-first Tuesday after the first Monday in March of odd numbered years,
+first Tuesday after the first Monday in November (as of 2015) of odd numbered years,

 with three Council members selected at one election and two at the next.